infracost/infracost-gh-action/README.md

 ### `terraform_plan_flags`

-**Optional** Flags to pass to the 'terraform plan' command, e.g. `"-var-file=myvars.tfvars -var-file=othervars.tfvars"`.
+**Optional** Flags to pass to the 'terraform plan' command, e.g. `"-var-file=my.tfvars -var-file=other.tfvars"`.
 Applicable when path is a Terraform directory.

 ### `usage_file`